Learn Ways to Use Vinegar

 These tips are not only money savers but time savers too!

-- Microwave cleaning - I wish I would have learned about this years ago.
-To make your microwave sparkly clean without using "elbow grease", just put 1 cup of water and 1/4 cup of vinegar in a microwave-safe bowl.
+I wish I would have learned about this years ago.
+To make your microwave sparkly clean without using "elbow grease," just put 1 cup of water and 1/4 cup of vinegar in a microwave-safe bowl.
 Set the timer for 5 minutes.
 Remove the bowl and wipe out any debris.
 Voila!

-- Another method to clean the microwave - When making hard-boiled eggs, I remove them from the pan and then add 1/2 cup of vinegar to the steaming hot water left in the pan.
+When making hard-boiled eggs, I remove them from the pan and then add 1/2 cup of vinegar to the steaming hot water left in the pan.
 I put the pan in the microwave and close the door.
-Don't turn the microwave on - just let the pan sit in it.
+Don't turn the microwave on—just let the pan sit in it.
 When ready to wash dishes, pour the vinegar and water mixture into the sink with your dish detergent.
 Wipe out the microwave.
-The pan and the microwave are squeaky clean and the dishes you are washing will get a little extra cleaning boost.
+The pan and the microwave are squeaky clean, and the dishes you are washing will get a little extra cleaning boost.

-- Deodorize your kitchen sink drain - Pour 1/2 cup of baking soda down the drain.
+Pour 1/2 cup of baking soda down the drain.
 Follow with 1 cup of vinegar.
-Wait for the foaming to stop and then run hot water down the drain for 30 seconds.
-This will wash away bacteria that causes odors.
+Wait for the foaming to stop, and then run hot water down the drain for 30 seconds.
+This will wash away bacteria that cause odors.
 If you keep a box of baking soda in your refrigerator to keep it smelling nice, remember this little hint when you are replacing the box.
-Don't just throw the old box away, keep it for sink deodorizing.
+Don't just throw the old box away; keep it for sink deodorizing.

-- Cleaning stainless steel appliances - Put undiluted vinegar in a spray bottle.
-Mist the appliance then wipe off with a soft cloth.
+Put undiluted vinegar in a spray bottle.
+Mist the appliance, then wipe it off with a soft cloth.
 Remember to wipe in the direction of the grain.

-- Make your bottle of liquid dish soap last longer - Add 4 tablespoons of vinegar to your dish soap bottle and shake.
-This will help it cut through grease causing you to use less detergent.
+Add four tablespoons of vinegar to your dish soap bottle and shake.
+This will help it cut through grease, causing you to use less detergent.

-- Clean and deodorize your garbage disposal: Make vinegar ice cubes by pouring full strength into ice cube trays.
-Put them down the garbage disposal then turn on to grind them up.
+Make vinegar ice cubes by pouring full strength into ice cube trays.
+Put them down the garbage disposal, then turn it on to grind them up.
 Rinse with cold water.

-- Did you know vinegar can help with the problem of static cling with your clothes?
+- Did you know vinegar can help with the problem of the static cling with your clothes?
 Just add 1/2 cup of vinegar to your washing machine wash cycle.
-The acid in the vinegar gets rid of static.
-Less static means less lint on your clothes.
+The acid in the vinegar gets rid of static—less static means less lint on your clothes.

 - Remove deodorant stains from clothes by applying full-strength vinegar to the area and rubbing gently.
 Launder as usual.